batsonjay/uploadDistributor/docs/auth-implementation.md

 - Add endpoints for requesting login links and verifying tokens
 - Update AuthContext.tsx to support the email-based login flow
 - Implement basic email verification without role-based expiration
+- Set up Google as the outgoing Gmail SMTP service (needs done by the developer outside this coding effort)
+- Update middleware to work with localStorage instead of cookies:
+  1. Update the middleware.ts file to use a client-side approach that's compatible with localStorage
+  2. Since Next.js middleware runs on the server and can't directly access localStorage, implement a solution where:
+     - The token from localStorage is attached to requests as an Authorization header
+     - The middleware checks for this header instead of cookies
 - Test the core authentication flow end-to-end

 #### Phase 2: DJ Selector for Super Admins